minlew/minlew/README.md

 # Welcome to My Python Journey! 🐍

 Hey there!
-I'm [Your Name], and I'm just getting started on my Python programming adventure.
+I'm just getting started on my Python programming adventure.
 This repository is my playground, where I'll be documenting my progress, sharing code snippets, and showcasing my projects as I learn.

 ## About Me